HOT WEATHER GUIDANCE FOR STUDENTS – JUNE 2026

 State Pension Credit or Income Support

 An original letter from the relevant Benefit Agency confirming entitlement.
-This letter must be no more than one month old.
+This letter must be no more than three months old.

 National Asylum Support Services (NASS)